Why most treatments fail and how you can help your dog

 The label of allergies has been used in medicine for conditions that are usually related to skin and/or digestive problems.
 In medical terms being allergic means that the body produces antibodies against a specific type of protein - such as pollen, seafood, plant etc. The common and harmless protein would not trigger an immune system (allergic reaction) in a healthy individual.
 However, it does occur in a toxic body with an immune system that is overburdened and overwhelmed.
 True allergic reactions do happen.

 The first time around, the trigger protein, or allergen, does not cause a problem.
 The body registers it and erroneously creates antibodies against this harmless protein.
-The second contact between the protein and the body triggers and antigen-antibody reaction, which leads to the release of histamine.
+The second contact between the protein and the body triggers an antigen-antibody reaction which leads to the release of histamine.
 Histamine release causes swelling, hives, digestive problems and sometimes even a severe reaction that is called anaphylaxis.